-Homework Assignment Due for the First Class: Read your course outline and be ready to discuss.
+Homework Assignment Due for the First Class:

+Read your course outline and be ready to discuss.

-Evaluation - Assessment of Student Performance: The final assessment in the course will be based on the following elements.
+Evaluation - Assessment of Student Performance:

+The final assessment in the course will be based on the following elements.
 Please refer to Appendix 1 for Assignment Descriptions and further Assessment Information.

-Title of Assignment/Examination Length Due Date Weight Practicum Journals (Total: 10) 300 words per journal Every Class after Class 1 Pass/Fail Practicum Evaluations N/A Upon Completion Pass/Fail Your Professional Portfolio N/A Oct.
-17, 2016 Pass/Fail Student Engagement N/A Every Class Pass/Fail
+Title of Assignment/Examination Length Due Date Weight Practicum Journals 300 words Every Class except the first class Pass/Fail Practicum Evaluations N/A Upon Completion Pass/Fail Your Professional Portfolio N/A Feb.
+22, 2016 Pass/Fail Student Engagement N/A Every Class Pass/Fail